LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Context: all objects that have the same owner
 - Ownership relation is *not* transitive

+Type Invariant:

+> The *static* ownership information (declared in code) reflects the *run-time* ownership of the referenced object

 #### Ownership Types

 - **peer**: in the same context, same owner as owner of *this*